Stranded Astronauts Closer To Coming Home After Next ISS Launch - UrduPoint

 'Stranded' Astronauts Closer To Coming Home After Next ISS Launch

+"All systems are looking good and weather is a go," SpaceX wrote Wednesday on X, as the team of two US astronauts, one Japanese astronaut and a Russian cosmonaut said their goodbyes to relatives and drove to the launch pad.

-All eyes however will be on astronauts Butch Wilmore and Suni Williams who have been stuck aboard the ISS since June after their Boeing Starliner spacecraft developed propulsion issues and was deemed unfit for their return.
+All eyes however will be on Butch Wilmore and Suni Williams, the NASA duo who have been stuck aboard the ISS since June after their Boeing Starliner spacecraft developed propulsion issues and was deemed unfit for their return.

-The pair, initially slated for an eight-day mission, were reassigned to Crew-9 after its astronauts arrived in September aboard a SpaceX Dragon.
+Wilmore and Williams were initially slated for an eight-day mission but were reassigned to Crew-9 after its astronauts arrived in September aboard a SpaceX Dragon.
 The spacecraft carried only two crew members instead of the usual four to make room for Wilmore and Williams.
-Crew-9 will remain in orbit until Crew-10 arrives.

 "We came up prepared to stay long, even though we plan to stay short," Wilmore said in a recent news conference.
 "That's what your nation's human space flight program is all about, planning for unknown, unexpected contingencies."